User Profile: Dr. Santiago Gassó

 - OMI/Aura Level 2 Near UV aerosol data product (OMAERUV; http://doi.org/10.5067/Aura/OMI/DATA2004); available through the Goddard Earth Sciences Data and Information Services Center (GES DISC)

 - Aqua/MODIS Atmosphere Level 2 Aerosol Product (MYD04; http://doi.org/10.5067/MODIS/MYD04_L2.006); available through the Level 1 and Atmosphere Archive and Distribution System Distributed Active Archive Center (LAADS DAAC)

 - Aerosol optical depth data from the Aerosol Robotic Network (AERONET) at NASA’s Goddard Space Flight Center

-- CALIOP LiDAR data from the joint NASA/French Space Agency (CNES) Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) mission; available through NASA's Atmospheric Science Data Center (ASDC)
+- CALIOP LIDAR data from the joint NASA/French Space Agency (CNES) Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) mission; available through the Atmospheric Science Data Center (ASDC)

 - HYSPLIT model data; available through the NOAA Air Resources Laboratory

 - Data products from the Japan Aerospace Exploration Agency Greenhouse gases Observing Satellite "Ibuki" (GOSAT)